David Barone, President

 David moved to Fort Collins in 2012.
 He grew up in Ohio and is a lifelong amateur pianist and supporter of classical music.
 He received a B.A. from the University of Chicago and a M.A. and Ph.D. in psychology from the University of California, Santa Barbara.
 He pursued an academic career, ending as Professor and Chair of Psychology at Illinois State University.
-While teaching at Nova Southeastern University in Fort Lauderdale, he sang with the chorus of the Florida Philharmonic Orchestra.
-He is past president of the Fort Collins Newcomers Club .
-He teaches classes in psychology for the CSU Osher Lifelong Learning Institute and in music for the Front Range Forum.
-He and his wife Deborah have three children, one of whom is local, and three grandchildren.
-They share their home in southeast Fort Collins with two standard poodles and a very musical African gray parrot.
+He sang in the South Florida Symphony Chorus over 20 years ago.
+He is past president of the Fort Collins Newcomers Club.
+He has taught classes in psychology for the CSU Osher Lifelong Learning Institute and in music for the Front Range Forum.
+He and his wife Deborah share their home in southeast Fort Collins with two standard poodles and a very musical African gray parrot.

 Margaret Miller, Board Member

 Margaret has been Assistant Professor of Viola and Coordinator of the Graduate Quartet Program at CSU since 2004.
 Prior to coming to CSU, she was violist of the Colorado-based Da Vinci Quartet, which toured nationally and recorded for Naxos American Classics.
 She is an active performer and guest clinician, and has given recitals at the University of Iowa, Montana State University, Kansas State University and the University of Missouri.
 She is also active in state organizations, giving presentations for the Colorado Music Educators Association, the Colorado American String Teachers Association, and the Wyoming Music Educators Association.
 A native of Detroit, Margaret received her degrees from Indiana University and the University of Wisconsin-Milwaukee, where she studied with the Fine Arts Quartet.